-Among Cameroon’s more than 17 million inhabitants, some communities self-identify as indigenous.
-These include the hunter/gatherer Pygmies, the nomadic Mbororo pastoralists and the Kirdi mountain communities.
+Among Cameroon’s more than 20 million inhabitants, some communities self-identify as indigenous.
+These include the hunter-gatherer "Pygmies", the Mbororo pastoralists and the Kirdi mountain communities.

-The Mbororo living in Cameroon are estimated to number over 1 million people and they make up about 12% of the population.
+The Mbororo living in Cameroon are estimated to number over 1 million people and they make up approx. 12% of the population.
 The Mbororo live primarily along the borders with Nigeria, Chad and the Central African Republic.
-Three groups of Mbororo are found in Cameroon: the Wodaabe in the Northern Region of Cameroon; the Jafun, who are found all over the national territory, especially in the North West, West, Adamawa and Eastern Regions; and the last group, the Galegi, popularly known as the Aku, in the East, Adamawa, West and North West Regions.
+Three groups of Mbororo are found in Cameroon:

 The Kirdi communities live high up in the Mandara Mountain range, in the north of Cameroon.
 Their precise number is not known.